Mayron/MayronUI-Official/.github/ISSUE_TEMPLATE/bug_report.md

 **Were you in combat when the bug occured?**

+Yes/No

 **What were you doing when the bug occured (i.e. were you in a raid, in a battleground, etc?)**

+Please describe what your character was doing in WoW when the bug occured.

 **To Reproduce the bug**